 The MK8 pellistor detector is easy to install and provides digital data via 2-wire Sentinel+™ Addressable communication, ensuring easy integration into any hydrogen generator safety system.
 The sensor element itself can be easily replaced after its typical service life of 5 years.
 Please see our datasheet here for the MK8 Pellistor.

-International Gas Detectors is a world-leading developer of gas detection technologies for hydrogen boiler and hydrogen generator safety applications.
+International Gas Detectors is a world-leading developer of gas detection technologies for hydrogen boiler, hydrogen fuel cell, hydrogen generator and a plethora of other hydrogen safety applications.
 To find out more about hydrogen generator safety and our MK8 detector, get in touch with IGD today.